 This model is similar to those used for job-shop scheduling (see e.g. [CP 89, AC 91]) but differs essentially in the use of two durations for each task.
-The model resembles JSS if for each slot headway is identical to traversal time i.e. if no two trains can ever simultaneously use the same track.
+The model reduces to JSS if headway is identical to traversal time i.e. if no two trains can ever simultaneously use the same track.